AdobeDocs/target-learn.en/help/mobile-v4/feature-flagging.md

     ![Feature Flag Activity Config](assets/feature_flag_activity.jpg)

-1. Select "Add Experience" to add experience B
+1. Click "Add Experience" to add experience B
+1. Leave the "wetravel_feature_flag_recs" location
 1. Leave "Default Content" for the content
-1. Select "Next" to advance to the "Targeting" screen
+1. Click "Next" to advance to the "Targeting" screen

     ![Feature Flag Activity Config](assets/feature_flag_activity_2.jpg)

-1. On the Targeting screen, verify that the Traffic Allocation method is set to "Auto-allocate to best experience" setting.

-1. Select "Next" to advance to "Goals & Settings"
+1. On the Targeting screen, verify that the Traffic Allocation method is set to the default setting (Manual) and that each experience has the default 50% allocation.
+Select "Next" to advance to "Goals & Settings"

     ![Feature Flag Activity Config](assets/feature_flag_activity_3.jpg)